Are organic cotton tampons better? The truth about organic tampons

 Tampons aren’t the only period products that can trigger TSS.
 Pads, sponges, and menstrual cups can, too.
 So, which products are safe—or at least safer?
 To date, no TSS cases have been associated with a menstrual disc.

 So, if you’re a lifelong tampon stan, which product should you buy?
-We might be a little biased, but here at Flex, we’re all for ditching tampons entirely and moving onto one of the more sustainable “next-gen” period product options on the market—like a menstrual cup or disc.
-But if you’re truly wedded to tampons and can’t imagine using anything else, that’s okay, too.
+We might be a little biased, but here at Flex, we’re all for ditching tampons entirely and moving onto more sustainable “next-gen” period product options—like a menstrual cup or a reusable disc.
+But if you’re truly wedded to tampons, that’s okay, too.

-Environmental concerns, however, are actually why many people switch from tampons and try out products like a menstrual disc, period cup, or period underwear.
-Menstrual cups are a reusable option that let you get away from disposables altogether, significantly reducing the amount of trash you produce.
-And menstrual discs, as the longest-wear disposable option, can dramatically reduce unnecessary waste.
+Environmental concerns, however, are actually why many people switch from tampons and try out products like reusable menstrual discs, period cups, or period underwear – letting you get away from disposables altogether, significantly reducing the amount of trash you produce.

 Have other burning questions about organic period products or sustainability?
 Hit us up: Email firstname.lastname@example.org and we’ll get back to you right away.